 Master of Liberal Arts in Political and Civic Engagement

 The Master of Liberal Arts degree requires completion of 33 semester hours of approved graduate-level courses as indicated below, at least half of which must be 600-level courses.
 Twelve hours are in four courses designed for the program.
 Three of these courses are interdisciplinary colloquia developed on the theme, “The Search for Order.”
 These courses explore this search by examining how order is brought to our world through empirical, rational and intuitive means.
 The fourth required course, to be taken at the end of the program, is an individual project on a topic of interest to the student.
 The remaining seven courses (21 hours) are elective graduate courses in liberal arts and science disciplines selected by the student upon consultation with the director.
+Elective courses must be chosen from at least two different course designators.

 The concentration in political and civic engagement consists of 12 hours of approved courses (see list that follows), of which at least 6 hours must be at the 600-level.
 In addition, the Capstone Colloquium (LART 604) must focus on a topic or theme directly related to the concentration and must be done with a faculty director with expertise in the chosen area.